You can contact us here:

 * We report on our full assessment, diagnosis and personalised management plans which are given to the patient and GP

-* We provide education about headache and migraine diagnosis and management
+* We provide education about headache and migraine diagnosis and management for all healthcare professionals

 * We are involved in headache related research